SMACK LAB banner

 Computational Biology

-Developing bioinformatic pipelines and statistical tools to track health trajectories in massive biological datasets.
+Developing bioinformatic pipelines and statistical tools to track health trajectories in population-scale biological datasets.

 Behavioral Ecology